Dongdongshe/K-Scheduler/qsym_integration/build_example/README.md

     # use wllvm as default compiler, make sure you are using llvm-11.0.1
     export LLVM_COMPILER=clang
     ```
-4. Build libarchive in afl mode (for code coverage instrumentation).
+4. Build size in afl mode (for code coverage instrumentation).
     ```sh
     cd [path to K-Scheduler repo]/K-Scheduler/qsym_integration/build_example/
     # copy source code directory for afl build